- As low as $507/Night

 - Approximately 1500 square feet

-A fabulous townhouse 'Johnson's Pied-a'- terre' in the heart of the Historic French Quarter District.
+A outstanding townhouse 'Johnson's Pied-a'- terre' in the heart of the Historic French Quarter District.
 Tucked away in the courtyard of the historic ''Lodge Alley Inn '' with a fountain and gas lights to add to the quaintness of this very special place.
 This alley connects East bay to State Street.

 Two bedrooms upstairs one with a California King Bed and the other a queen bed, private baths for both.
 A modest balcony from the Front bedroom with view of the fountain.
 The living room has a half bath.